• Skip to primary navigation

 • Mac

-SFC basically scans the integrity of system files on your computer and automatically replaces them with correct version files, in case they are found to be missing, corrupted, damaged or changed.
+The SFC tool is designed to check the integrity of system files on the computer and automatically replace them with correct ones, in case they are found to be missing, corrupted, damaged or changed.

-Steps to Repair Windows System Files Using SFC
+Repair Corrupted System Files Using SFC & DISM

-It may take anywhere from 10 to 20 minutes for the full system scan to be completed.
-Once the SFC scan is completed it will come up with one of the following results.
+In general, it takes about 10 to 20 minutes to complete a full system scan using the SFC tool and it is usually known to come up with the following results.

 • Windows Resource Protection did not find any integrity violations (which is a good result)